 Oftentimes, recruiters are manually sending an invitation email, waiting for a reply from the candidate, and then continuing the email thread until an interview can be scheduled (in a time that fits both the candidate and the interviewer’s schedule).
-Instead, Qualifi’s automatic invitation can be sent out as soon as a candidate applies, and the automated phone interview is self-guided so many candidates can take it at the same time without needing a single hiring team member to oversee them.
+Instead, Qualifi’s automatic invitation can be sent out as soon as a candidate applies, and the automated phone interview is virtual so many candidates can take it at the same time without needing a single hiring team member to oversee them.

 This system helps to dramatically reduce the wasted time your hiring team previously would spend on scheduling interviews and sending emails manually.
 But, if you’re going to be sending a single “invitation for interview” text message sample or email sample, you’ll want to make sure that your sample is clear, easy to understand, and just how you want it.
 To do this, it can be a good idea to look at a previous hiring email example that has worked well with candidates or simply look up examples online that can help you draft your own.
 The important thing with these emails is to make it easy, apparent, and intuitive so that your candidates know exactly how to take the phone interview.